 341/342 Space Flight/Space System Design (Fall/Spring) - MAE 341 requires Calculus and MAE 305 or permission of instructor.
 MAE 342 requires MAE 305 and MAE 341 is recommended.
 Required for Aerospace Engineering majors.
 Optionally, MAE 331/332 may be taken to satisfy this requirement.
 (MAE 331/332 and MAE 341/342 are offered in alternate years.)
 344 Biomechanics and Biomaterials: From Cells to Organisms [Spring] - MAE 344 requires MAT 103, MAT 104, PHY 103 and PHY 104 or permission of instructor.
-345 Robotics and Intelligent Systems [Fall] - MAE 345 is an optional core requirement of the Robotics and Intelligent Systems Certificate Program.
-This course requires MAT 202 or MAT 204 and COS 111, or COS 126, or ORF 201.
-Unmaking the Bomb: Science and Technology of Nuclear Nonproliferation, 354 Disarmament, and Verification [Fall] - MAE 354 is an optional technical elective in the Mechanical Program.
+344 is an optional technical elective in the Mechanical Program.
+Introduction to Robotics [Fall] - MAE 345 is an optional core requirement of the 345 Robotics and Intelligent Systems Certificate Program.
+This course requires MAT 201 or 203, MAT 202 or 204, COS 126.
+Recommended: an introductory course in probability (ORF 309 or similar), and an introductory course in differential equations (MAE 305 or similar).
+345 is an optional technical elective in the Mechanical Program.
+354 Unmaking the Bomb: Science and Technology of Nuclear Nonproliferation, Disarmament, and Verification [Spring] - MAE 354 is an optional technical elective in the Mechanical Program.
 This course requires PHY 101 or PHY 102 or PHY 103 or PHY 104.
 MAE 305 or permission of instructor.
-412 Microprocessors for Measurement and Control (Fall) - requires MAE 221 and MAE 224, or introductory knowledge of analog and digital electronics.
+412 Microprocessors for Measurement and Control (Spring) - requires MAE 221 and MAE 224, or introductory knowledge of analog and digital electronics.
 Either MAE 322 or MAE 412 is required for all Mechanical Engineering students.
-Heat Transfer (Fall) - requires the standard sophomore curriculum and MAE 305 423 as a co-requisite.
-Either MAE 423 or MAE 335 or MAE 36 is required for all Mechanical Engineering students.
+422 Introduction to the Electricity Sector (Spring) - requires MAT 103 or above.
+ENE/MAE [ENE 422] 422 is an optional technical elective in the Mechanical Program.
+423 Heat Transfer (Fall) - requires the standard sophomore curriculum and MAE 305 as a co-requisite.
+Either MAE 423 or MAE 438 or MAE 335 is required for all Mechanical Engineering students.
 426 Rocket and Air-Breathing Propulsion Technology (Spring) - Prerequisites: MAE 221 and MAE 222.
 Either MAE 426 or MAE 427 is required for all Aerospace Engineering students.
-Energy Conversion and the Environment: Transportation Applications (Spring) -427 requires only the sophomore prerequisites.
+427 Energy Conversion and the Environment: Transportation Applications (Spring) requires only the sophomore prerequisites.
 Either MAE 427 or MAE 426 is required for all Aerospace Engineering students.
-433 Automatic Control Systems (Fall) - Mathematics in Engineering I (MAE 305) in addition to sophomore curriculum is a prerequisite.
+Automatic Control Systems (Fall) - Mathematics in Engineering I (MAE 305) in 433 addition to sophomore curriculum is a prerequisite.
 Required of all Mechanical and Aerospace Engineering students.
 434 Modern Control (Spring) - A useful complement to MAE 433, treating more advanced topics in control system design.
 MAE 433 is a prerequisite.
-439/440 Senior Independent Work (Fall/Spring) - Senior independent work is intended for seniors who choose to complete a one term project.
-The independent work must incorporate aspects and principles of design, whether for a system, product, vehicle, device, software, or apparatus.
-Students develop a topic of their own or select from a list of topics prepared by the faculty.
-They develop a work plan and select an adviser.
-Either of these courses will satisfy the department's senior independent work requirement.
+434 is an optional technical elective in the Mechanical Program.